 - The same companies will be suffering high layoffs and low productivity.

 1) Loss of General Services at the local level.
 This demonstrates a collapse of a government that cannot protect its citizens.

 2) Preceded by:

 - Municipal bankruptcy — This has already happened in Detroit, Stockton, and other cities.

 2) INCH (I’m never coming home)

-- Large city with too many “needy” folks.
+- A large city with too many “needy” folks.

-- FEMA camps being set up to house people.
+- FEMA camps are being set up to house people.

 - Look for press announcements of tenement camps (Hoovervilles) being closed down by police, and then the camps will open up as a humanitarian gesture.

 Why Stay at home?
 When is hunkering down better?